Walter Natynczyk

 Walter John Natynczyk (/nəˈtɪntʃᵻk/ nə-TIN-chik; born October 29, 1957) is a Canadian public servant and retired Canadian Army general who has served as deputy minister of Veterans Affairs from 2014 to 2021.
 He was the president of the Canadian Space Agency from 2013 to 2014 and Chief of the Defence Staff of the Canadian Armed Forces from 2008 to 2012.

-Early life
+Personal life

+Natynczyk is married to Leslie.
+They have three children who, notably, each chose to serve in a different branch of the Canadian Armed Forces.

 Both Polish-Canadian and German-Canadian, Natynczyk was born to a family of European emigrants from war-ravaged Europe on October 29, 1957, in Winnipeg, Manitoba.
 His Polish father was a soldier in the Polish Army during World War II, and his mother was German.
 Natynczyk grew up with his two sisters.
 He worked as a Winnipeg Free Press paperboy and a hamburger flipper at a fast food establishment.
 Before joining the regular Canadian Army, Natynczyk spent five years in the Royal Canadian Air Cadets.